-With technology constantly advancing and existing equipment moving to end of life, having an accurate asset and location listing that is up to date will ensure proper patient care.
-The alternative, not being able to find the proper equipment increases the stress on both the patients and the health care workers and can create unnecessary dangers.
+With technology constantly advancing and existing equipment moving to end of life, having a current and accurate medical asset tracking program and protocol, will ultimately ensure proper patient care.
+The alternative, not being able to find the proper equipment, increases the stress on both the patients and the health care workers and can create unnecessary dangers.
 Adding to an accurate report the assets utilization information, all presented in a customized report, will strengthen the request for additional purchases.
-Tracking patients is critical as well along with knowing what patient benefited from which equipment.
+Tracking patients is critical as well, along with knowing what patient benefit from which equipment.

-An asset tracking system should allow health care professionals, both those involved in direct patient care and administrators, the peace of mind of knowing what they have and where their assets are all while saving them money and time.
+A healthcare asset tracking system should allow medical professionals, both those involved in direct patient care and administrators, the peace of mind of knowing what they have and where their assets are all while saving them money and time.
 Increasing accuracy and accountability while guiding routine maintenance, ensuring proper placement and tracking usage, an advanced asset tracking system provides not only reports but provides asset intelligence as well.
 Most of all, the asset tracking system should provide a payback between 8 and 18 months.

 Those in charge of assets and equipment within a hospital or health care office should be able to monitor:

 · Movement of assets to locations both within and without the facility

 Issues faced by those in charge of properly tracking and reporting healthcare assets include:

 Misplaced assets: All have experienced the enormous amount of wasted time that both professionals and administrators experience looking for a equipment or asset that has been misplaced – whether it was being decommissioned, maintained, not deployed or not put in the correct location.

 Shrinkage: The critical nature of the equipment requires that multiple levels of security are needed.
 This helps replacement costs are less.